 “Where there is no clear guidance on the increased frequency of office cleaning required since the onset of Covid-19, it is advised that in addition to regular office cleaning, workers should be encouraged to take a proactive approach and clean at the beginning of their shift/day items that they touch most often— keyboard, mouse, monitor buttons and desk phone—as well as the desk surface,” he said.
 “Normal cleaning methods that use detergent or a disinfectant will kill Covid-19.”

-The two-metre rule is important to maintain in an office environment, so that probably means no big meetings, canteen lunches, cosy brainstorming sessions . . . and definitely no handshaking.
+The two-meter rule is important to maintain in an office environment, so that probably means no big meetings, canteen lunches, cozy brainstorming sessions . . . and definitely no handshaking.

 Covid office etiquette: when colleagues break the rules

 We've all had that one colleague with zero sense of personal space.
 During Covid-19, such behaviour is not only annoying, but also a health hazard.

 Why we can’t (or can) wait to get back to the office